WebLauncher/book/overview/weblauncher-conventions.rst

 - ``models`` 				(custom models folder | not required)
 - ``{component_name}.php`` 	(controller class file | required)

 A new component can be easily built using ?a=build in the url.
-For this to work the $page->build_enabled need to be true.
+For this to work the $this->build_enabled need to be true.

 Controller Conventions
 ======================